German auto supplier Webasto says two employees infected with coronavirus

 Webasto on Monday had said a Chinese employee from Shanghai had tested positive for the virus upon his return to China following his visit to the company headquarters.

-The company, which has 11 locations in China, including in Wuhan, the epicenter of the coronavirus, has banned travel to and from China for the next fortnight.

-Reporting by Jörn Poltz, Writing by Edward Taylor; Editing by Riham Alkousaa
+The company, which has 11 locations in China, including in Wuhan, the epicentre of the coronavirus, has banned travel to and from China for the next fortnight.
+(Reporting by Jörn Poltz, Writing by Edward Taylor; Editing by Riham Alkousaa)